Eomm/blog-posts/posts/03-to-production.md

 In the next post we will:

++ explore the project structure: is it maintainable?
++ protect the `/api` endpoints
 + migrate from statefull session to a stateless JWT
-+ protect the `/api` endpoints
++ manage the Discord refresh token
-+ explore the project structure: is it maintainable?